EtheredRaven/kanvas/client/docs/introduction/whatiskoinos.md

 ---
-title: "What is Koinos ?"
+title: "What is Koinos and $KOIN ?"
 head:
   - - meta
     - name: keywords
       content: koinos koin kanvas KAN cryptocurrency canvas decentralized description pixel war r/place rplace
 ---

-# What is Koinos ?
+# What is Koinos and $KOIN ?

 :::details Disclaimer
 This chapter has been copied from [learnkoinos.xyz](https://learnkoinos.xyz/docs/concepts/koinos_introduction.html).
 You may find more resources and tutorial on this website to help you understand Koinos and smart-contract development.
 You may also want to read [Koinos whitepaper](https://koinos.io/unified-whitepaper/)
 :::

 Kanvas is a smart-contract uploaded on Koinos.
 The Koinos project was announced on October 8th, 2020 as an ERC-20 token and fully transitioned to it's own main net on November 5th 2022.
+The native token, used for performing transactions ant that is being traded on exchanges, is called $KOIN.

 Instead of performing an ICO, the early ERC-20 $KOIN token was distributed through Proof of Work (PoW) mining only.
 Early supporters who ran the ERC-20 Koinos miner submitted PoW hashes to an Ethereum smart contract in return for ERC-20 $KOIN.
 This is known as the **"fair mine"** approach.